wbingli/zsh-wakatime/README.md

 More
 ----
-* Change heartbeat type as `command`?
+* Change heartbeat type as `command`? how?
-* Remove heartbeat entity absolute path, just keep command
-* Skip sending heartbeat for same command in a short time
+* Skip sending heartbeat for same command in a short period time?